 MVHS has some of the best school spirit I have ever seen.
 Each and every student comes out to support their teams.
 The academics are great and the arts programs are outstanding!
 I would recommend this school to any student!

 Mountain Vista High School is a public high school in Highlands Ranch.
-2,032 students attend Mountain Vista High School and identify as White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
-6% of the 2,032 students here get reduced lunch prices.
-The student to teacher ratio at Mountain Vista High School is 18:1.
+2,032 children attend Mountain Vista High School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
+6% of the 2,032 students here have subsidized lunches.
+The ratio of students to teachers at Mountain Vista High School is 18:1.
 Valor Christian High School is one of the nearest high schools.

 - Ceramics sculpture